wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/jms_examples/consuming-jms.md

 ```

 !!!
 Info
     You can make the proxy service a JMS listener by setting its transport as <code>jms</code>.
 Once the JMS transport is enabled for a proxy service, the Micro Integrator listens on a JMS queue for the same name as the proxy service.</br>In the sample configuration above, the Micro Integrator listens to a JMS queue named <code>JMStoHTTPStockQuoteProxy1</code>.
 To make the proxy service listen to a different JMS queue, define the <code>transport.jms.Destination</code> parameter with the name of the destination queue.
-For more information, you can refer details of the [JMS transport parameters](../../../references/synapse-properties/transport-parameters/jms-transport-parameters.md) used in micro integrator.
+For more information, you can refer details of the [JMS transport parameters](../../../references/synapse-properties/transport-parameters/jms-transport-parameters.md) used in the Micro Integrator.

 ## Example 3: Set content type of incoming JMS messages

-By default, the Micro Integrator considers all messages consumed from a queue as SOAP messages.
-To consider messages consumed from a queue as a different format, define the **transport.jms.ContentType** parameter with the respective content type as a proxy service parameter.
+The Micro Integrator considers all messages consumed from a queue as SOAP messages by default.
+To consider that the messages consumed from a queue are of a different format, define the **transport.jms.ContentType** parameter with the respective content type as a proxy service parameter.

 ### Synapse configuration